-If you do not move within one year, you ordinarily cannot deduct the expenses unless you can show that circumstances existed that prevented the move within that time.
+If you do not move within one year of the date you begin work, you ordinarily cannot deduct the expenses unless you can show that circumstances existed that prevented the move within that time.

 Example.
 Your family moved more than a year after you started work at a new location.
 You delayed the move for 18 months to allow your child to complete high school.
-You can deduct your allowable moving ex-
+You can deduct your allowable moving expenses.